-- 10.1 The ATLP Allegations of Abuse against Staff Policy including the information on low level concerns should be followed along with the guidance in KCSiE Part four.
-This includes details of recording and data storage. - 10.2 An allegation may involve any adult working in our schools such as a teacher, supply teacher volunteer or contractor. - 10.3 Within school any allegation about a member of staff must be reported to the Headteacher. - 10.4 The Headteacher will decide whether the concern is an allegation or a low-level concern.
-The term low level does not mean it is insignificant, it means the behaviour towards the child does not meet the threshold for referral to the Local Authority Designated Officer. - 10.5 Any concerns about the Headteacher should be reported to the appropriate Director of Education.
+10.1 Coton Green Primary School will follow the procedure outlined in The ATLP Allegations of Abuse against Staff Policy including the information on low level concerns should be followed along with the guidance in KCSiE Part four.
+This includes details of recording and data storage.
+We will use Confide to store such information.

+- 10.2 An allegation may involve any adult working in our schools such as a teacher, supply teacher volunteer or contractor. - 10.3 Within school any allegation about a member of staff must be reported to the Headteacher. - 10.4 The Headteacher will decide whether the concern is an allegation or a low-level concern.
+The term low level does not mean it is insignificant, it means the behaviour towards the child does not meet the threshold for referral to the Local Authority Designated Officer.
+However, if there is any uncertainty the Head teacher is advised to consult the LADO.
+Head teachers should always consult HR. - 10.5 Any concerns about the Headteacher should be reported to the appropriate Director of Education.
 Concerns about the Director of Education should be reported to the CEO.
 Concerns about the CEO should be reported to the Chair of the Trust Board (see flow chart). - 10.6 It is an allegation if the person has behaved in a way that has harmed or may have harmed a child, possibly committed a criminal offence or poses a risk of harm to children. - 10.7 It is also an allegation if they have behaved in such a way that indicates they may not be suitable to work with children (this includes behaviour outside school). - 10.8 Concerns may be graded low level if the concern does not meet the threshold for referral to the LADO. - 10.9 Behaviours include, but not limited to being over friendly with children, having favourites and inappropriate sexualised language. - 10.10 All staff need to be aware of their vulnerability to allegations and must address their practice accordingly.
-All staff must adhere to The ATLP guidance in respect to safe conduct as well as guidance given on professional standards and conduct.
-(Reference Teachers' Standards) and the latest edition of 'Guidance for safer working practices for those working with children and young people in education settings.

-10.11 Children cannot be expected to raise concerns in an environment where staff fail to do so.
+All staff must adhere to the ATLP guidance in respect to safe conduct as well as guidance given on professional standards and conduct.
+(Reference Teachers' Standards) and the latest edition of 'Guidance for safer working practices for those working with children and young people in education settings. - 10.11 Children cannot be expected to raise concerns in an environment where staff fail to do so.
 All staff should be aware of their duty to raise concerns, where they exist, about the attitude or actions of colleagues.
 Staff should be aware of 'Whistle Blowing' procedures.
 Details can be found in The ATLP Whistle blowing policy or via the NSPCC

-11. Procedures
+11. Safeguarding procedures